-Physical Security The CA Security Vault is The tier four data centre enforces individual where the CA systems and access control with a PIN code and it enforces Tiers 4 other critical devices are dual control if incoming persons have access placed and where sensitive also to Tiers 5.
-Dual control is enforced through // C A XX 1.11 CA operations occur. special individual partial access control to doors "CA Vault" and burglar alarm systems.
-To such person or to outsider the authorisation for unescorted access Tier four is the only tier to the tier four rooms is not given.
-Physical where local maintenance access to servers is possible. access to tier four is automatically logged and video monitored and a special notification is generated to the PMT members.
+Physical Security The CA Security Vault is The tier four data centre enforces individual where the CA systems and access control with a PIN code and it enforces Tiers 4 other critical devices are dual control if incoming persons have access also placed and where sensitive to Tiers 5.
+Dual control is enforced through //G CA operations occur. special individual partial access control to doors "CA Vault" and burglar alarm systems.
+To such person or to outsider the authorisation for unescorted access to Tier four is the only tier where the tier four rooms is not given.
+Physical local maintenance access to servers is possible. access to tier four is automatically logged and video monitored and a special notification is generated to the PMT members.
 The PMT member will always check, grant and document each access to Tiers 4.